- Section I: The ring

 In non-title professional bouts, if a fighter fails to make the specified in his contract weight, he will forfeit, according to the following:

 - 8 lbs or over = 50% penalty

-In amateur bouts where a fighter fails to make weight the WKN representative may permit the bout to take place if the weight spread is permissible.
-However, should the overweight fighter win, the bout will not be credited to his or his opponent’s record.
-If the overweight fighter loses, the loss will go on his record and the win will be credited to his opponent’s record.
+In amateur bouts, where a fighter fails to make weight, WKN representative may permit the bout to take place if the weight spread is permissible.
+However, should the overweight fighter win, the bout will not be credited to their or their opponent’s record.
+If the overweight fighter loses, the loss will go on their record and the win will be credited to their opponent’s record.